neulab/SpanNER/README.md

 - `pip3 install -r requirements.txt`

-## How to run?

-`./run_conll03_spanner.sh`

 ## Data Preprocessing

 The dataset needs to be preprocessed, before running the model.
 We provide `dataprocess/bio2spannerformat.py` for reference, which gives the CoNLL-2003 as an example.
 First, you need to download datasets, and then convert them into BIO2 tagging format.
+We provided the CoNLL-2003 dataset with BIO format in `data/conll03_bio`, and its preprocessed format dataset `data/conll03`.

-The download link of the datasets used in this work is shown as follows:
+The download links of the datasets used in this work are shown as follows:
 - [CoNLL-2003](https://www.clips.uantwerpen.be/conll2003/ner/)
 - [CoNLL-2002](https://www.clips.uantwerpen.be/conll2002/ner/)
 - [OntoNotes 5.0](https://catalog.ldc.upenn.edu/LDC2013T19)